-For standard projects, the sponsoring organization provides funds for local operating and logistical costs such as office space, computers, equipment, and training for VISTA members.
-AmeriCorps provides VISTA members with a living allowance and other important benefits, including:
+Sponsoring organizations provide funds for local operating and logistical costs such as office space, computers, equipment, and training for VISTA members.
+AmeriCorps provides VISTA members with a modest living allowance and other important benefits, including:

 - Segal Education Award or end-of-service stipend upon successfully completing their service obligation